testflows/TestFlows-WebSite/source/handbook/index.md

 ### short

-The `tfs transform short` command can be used to transform test log into a `short` output format which contains test procedure and test results.
+The `tfs transform short` command can be used to transform test log into a `short` output format that contains test procedures and test results.

 For example,